yasha-la/yasha-la/README.md

 Aspiring systems/quantitative biologist.
 Passionate about mathematics.
 Strong proponent for Linux and free/open-source software.

 **Languages/Tools:**
-> Learning Python
+- Learning Python

 **Mathematical Foundations:**
-> Calculus
+- Calculus
+- Discrete Mathematics
-> Learning Linear Algebra
+- Learning Linear Algebra

 <!--
 **yasha-la/yasha-la** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.